pysmo/pysmo/pysmo/lib/README.md

 ## functions.py

-The [`functions.py`](functions.py) file contains functions that don't use pysmo types, but used to create functions that do use pysmo types.
-Of course, they may be otherwise useful.
+The [`functions.py`](functions.py) file contains functions that don't use pysmo types directly, but are used within functions that do.
+To make it clear that these functions are more for internal use, they are prefixed with `lib_`.

 ## io